AFTEA is a public charity professional organization

 Section 4 Each chapter organization shall have the same organizational set-up and will adopt the same constitution and by-laws of the association; however, they may modify the amount of membership fee and annual dues with respect to their jurisdictions.

-Section 5 Each chapter organization created shall submit an annual report addressed to the Secretariat of the Executive Board of New York at the end of the fiscal year for record keeping purposes.
+Section 5 Chapter organization created shall submit an annual report addressed to the Secretariat of the Executive Board of New York at the end of the fiscal year for purposes of record keeping.

-Section 6 Each chapter organization executive board shall function interdependently with the Executive Board of New York; Moreover, there shall be an annual joint meeting of the different executive boards.
+Section 6 The chapter organization executive board shall function interdependently with the Executive Board of New York; Moreover, there shall be an annual joint meeting of the different executive boards.

-Section 7 Each executive board shall have the power to establish implementing rules, orders, memorandums and regulations pursuant to the implementations of the plans, programs and projects of the association.
+Section 7 Each executive board shall have the power to establish implementing rules, orders, memorandums, and regulations pursuant to the implementation of the plans, programs, and projects of the association.

-Section 9 Whenever a majority of the executive board shall agree that an officer, an academic coordinator or a member of the board of director has been grossly negligent of the duties and responsibilities defined in the by-laws or is incapacitated, the executive board may recommend to the association that the office be declared vacant.
-The officer or academic coordinator or a board of director concerned must have been given due process before the executive board.
+Section 9 Whenever the majority of the executive board agrees that an officer, an academic coordinator, or a member of the board of directors has been grossly negligent of the duties and responsibilities defined in the by-laws or is incapacitated, the executive board may recommend to the association that the office be declared vacant.
+The officer or academic coordinator, or the board of directors concern must have been given due process before the executive board.
 If the executive board deems to declare the position vacant, it may appoint an officer-in-charge in its place by a two-thirds (2/3) majority.

 ARTICLE VI-Amendments